-When light go out, voltage this point is 12 volts, as before.
-Cause the pulse signal to CK of JK-FF.
+When the light goes out, voltage this point is 12 volts, as before.
+So, it is the pulse signal to CK of JK-FF.
 And, This pulse is the positive-edge triggering, too.

-The photo transistor, should use in a darlington type.
+The phototransistor should use in a Darlington type.
 To use high gain cause have high slope pulse.
-Do not use a CdS or general photo transistors.
-If pulse signal change from high to lower than 0.3 volts per uS, will flip-flop can work error.
+Do not use a CdS or general phototransistor.

 R1,R2 = 6.8K

-The relay should has a coil voltage of 12-volts in single contact type.
-If you want to use the resistance of the coil more than 100 ohms or will also use lower voltage.
-But we have to change the power supply and the value of others components such as resistors,
+The relay should have a coil voltage of 12-volts in a single contact type.
+If you want to use the resistance of the coil more than 100 ohms or lower coil voltage.

-We should not connect the relay on the breadboard directly because lead of large relay and have a AC-220 volts parts on it.
+We should not connect the relay on the breadboard directly.
+Because of the large lead of relay and AC-220 volts parts on it.
 We may be harmed by electric shock.
-Should connect near outside the breadboard or PCB.
+Should connect near outside the breadboard of PCB better.

-Then connect the wire both the collector of transistors – BC337 and the positive of power supply to the coil of relay, should not use too small.
+Then, connect the wire to both the collector of transistors-Q2 – BC337, and the positive of power supply to the coil of the relay, should not use too small.
 Because this section has flowing current more than 100 mA.

-The 1N4007-diode is used to protects the other semiconductor devices in this circuit from the surge voltage in the coil of a relay.
+The 1N4007-diode will protect the other semiconductor devices in this circuit from the surge voltage in the coil of a relay.

-Figure 3 is photo of connecting the components on the Perforated PCB board to use in the experiment.
+This figure is a photo of connecting the components on the Perforated PCB board to use in the experiment.

-Firstly turns on a power supply switch, the flip-flops may be set or reset (Q = “1” or “0”) indefinitely.
+Firstly, we turn on a power supply switch.
+The flip-flops may set or reset (Q = “1” or “0”) indefinitely.
 If Q = “1” will hear the relay “click” indicating the coil pull the contact.

 Secondly, shine a flashlight to the phototransistor.